A trend is growing within the alternative medicine industry that should be addressed by our rantiness.

 They are somehow related (their numbers both go down), but it is pretty obvious one does not cause the other.

 High homocysteine levels during pregnancy will lead to neural tube defects, pre-eclampsia, and all sorts of fun for the mom-to-be.
 We know this and are extremely familiar with the prevention of these problems.

-Folic acid is a mainstay before and during-pregnancy nutritional management.
+Folic acid is a mainstay before and during pregnancy nutritional management.
 Most of our foods are fortified with folic acid to prevent this.
-There is no direct connection with folic acid, homocysteine, and miscarriage.
+There is no direct connection between folic acid, homocysteine, and miscarriage.

-Homocysteine levels elevate when you have too little B-Vitamins, specifically B6, B9 (folic acid), and B12.
+Homocysteine levels elevate when you have too few B-Vitamins, specifically B6, B9 (folic acid), and B12.
 Homocysteine can also be elevated in patients with chronic alcohol consumption.

 Finally, genetic abnormalities in MTHFR can cause homocysteine to elevate.
 Basically, the homocysteine factory backs up and homocysteine rises.